gajus/table/README.md

 Type: `(lineIndex: number, rowCount: number) => boolean`\
 Default: `() => true`

-Used to tell whether to draw a horizontal line.
+It is used to tell whether to draw a horizontal line.
 This callback is called for each horizontal border of the table.
-If the table has `n` rows then the `index` parameter is alternatively received all numbers in range `[0, n]` inclusively.
+If the table has `n` rows, then the `index` parameter is alternatively received all numbers in range `[0, n]` inclusively.

 ```js
 const data = [